 Nicholas P. Clark

-composer, conductor, bassoon,
+composer, conductor, bassoon, Executive Director and

 Nicholas Perry Clark is a conductor, composer, and bassoonist from Rainier, OR currently studying composition with Donald Grantham, conducting with Peter Bay, and bassoon with Kristin Wolfe Jensen.
 He co-founded the Lab Orchestra at UT as well as his professional endeavor, Density512, a contemporary chamber orchestra in Austin, TX.
 He also conduct’s UT’s Engineering Chamber Orchestra and enjoys working on new and exciting projects in the arts whenever they spring up at him.